 [For example: Imagine a player is playing Roy the Boy, a Kung Fu Yo-yo champion.
 He wants to impress some folks in a show of Yo-yo expertise and has the Background "Yo-yo Champion" at 3.
 He would take his 3 in Yo-Yo Champion and add it to his 4 in Reflexes to roll 7 dice.]

 This Background section basically excises Abilites (Skills, Talents and Knowledges) from the game, and removes the list of Backgrounds included in the Street Fighter RPG.
 Instead, this is made completely free-form.
 Whatever a player thinks is important to define for their character, they can just write it down and give it a rank.
 This, combined with the core mechanic, I believe is enough for a fully functional, flavorful RPG.
 The main mechanical heft in this game is in the tournament combat/martial arts bits, so I thought I would have the game focus on the one core thing and not feel the need to add a bunch of crunch outside of that.
 We'll see if my opinion on this changes as I continue to put things together...
 There is still more I can flesh out here though.
 A GM could rule in some cases that maybe a person without a Background could not reasonably roll their applicable Attribute to attempt a thing, or they may rule that they may do so, but at Disadvantage.
 Because of Rising Forces' crazy inclinations, I prefer GMs at least allow Attribute-only attempts at Disadvantage over just flatly denying attempts in most cases.
+To be semi-formal, standard Attribute-only rolls should be possible for things akin to the original game's Skills and maybe Talents.
+Attribute-only rolls at Disadvantage should be possible for almost anything else.
+Flatly denying a roll may be appropriate for calling up obscure knowledge in areas a character has no Background in.
+Ultimately up to a GM call.
+If a GM thinks a Background isn't quite right, but may have an outside chance of helping, they could allow a character to roll 1 additional die on to a normal Attribute-only roll (A character with "Olympic Swimmer" attempting to remember something about an Olympic ice-skater for example).

 In Rising Forces the player characters are martial artists, either formally or informally, they know how to handle themselves in a scrap.
 During character creation a player can decide that their character is a practitioner of a particular style, or they can elect to remain a general martial artist.
 If a player chooses a particular martial art for their character, that character is eligible to purchase Special Maneuvers in their style list for a discount of 2, but the trade-off is that any maneuvers not listed in their style list cost 1 more for them to obtain.
 In addition to the Special Maneuver cost adjustments, characters with a particular style can be treated as if that style is a Background for purposes of knowing about the culture and society surrounding that particular style.
 Characters that are Rising Forces PCs but have not chosen a martial art purchase Special Maneuvers at their listed cost.